National Asset Management Agency: Risk-sharing v ex post levy

-On 6 May 2009, Professor Honohan, presented his views on NAMA to a committee of the Irish parliament.
-In particular, he raised the idea of a two-part payment to the banks, part debt & part equity, as a mechanism to reduce the risk to the taxpayer of overpaying for the loans.
+On 6 May 2009, Professor Honohan presented his views on NAMA to the Joint Oireachtas Committee on Finance and the Public Service.
+In particular, he raised the idea of a two-part payment to the banks, part debt and part equity, as a mechanism to reduce the risk to the taxpayer of overpaying for the loans.
 He specifically identified this mechanism as being superior to an ex-post levy on the banks.
-An additional advantage of paying part-equity for the loans, that Professor Honohan mentions in his paper of 6 May 2009, is the benefit of having some private shareholders within NAMA, given "the extensive international evidence showing that Government-owned banking systems serve their economies poorly."
+An additional advantage of paying part-equity for the loans, that Professor Honohan mentions in his paper, is the benefit of having some private shareholders within NAMA, given "the extensive international evidence showing that Government-owned banking systems serve their economies poorly."

-On 9 October 2009, the two parties of the Irish government at the time, Fianna Fáil and the Green Party agreed a "Renewed Programme for Government".
-In this agreement, it stated "Should NAMA make a loss over time, a levy would be imposed to recoup the cost to taxpayers".
-This proposal is not in line with the preferred option that Professor Honohan highlighted in May 2009.
+On 9 October 2009, Fianna Fáil and the Green Party, the two parties of the Irish government at the time, agreed a "Renewed Programme for Government".
+In this agreement, it stated that "should NAMA make a loss over time, a levy would be imposed to recoup the cost to taxpayers".
+This proposal was not in line with the preferred option that Professor Honohan highlighted.

 In the letter from Eurostat to the CSO dated 16 October 2009, it is noted that in addition to the 5% of the purchase price paid in subordinate bonds, that reduces the potential losses of the Irish taxpayer, that an amendment to the legislation that shall be introduced means that the participating banks shall have to pay a tax surcharge on their operating profits until the loss of the Master SPV, related to NAMA, is recouped.